-Our patent attorneys generally have industry or post doctoral experience in their respective fields of expertise and an interest in continuing education in these fields, which means that they are well placed to understand innovative technical concepts and to translate them into patent specifications in a timely and cost effective manner.
+Our patent attorneys generally have industry or postdoctoral experience in their respective fields of expertise and an interest in continuing education in these fields, which means that they are well placed to understand innovative technical concepts and to translate them into patent specifications in a timely and cost-effective manner.

-Where a decision is made to proceed with patent protection, generally a first patent specification in the form of a provisional specification is filed with a provisional patent application.
-The purpose of the provisional application is simply to provide a right of priority to the invention by establishing a priority date.
+Where a decision is made to proceed with patent protection, generally a first patent specification in the form of a provisional specification is filed as a provisional patent application.
+The purpose of the provisional application is to provide a right of priority to the invention by establishing a priority date.

 Critically, a patent specification must meet the legal requirements of all countries in which a patent is to be obtained, not just the requirements of the country in which the invention is conceived or developed.